pdxparrot/ssj2019/SETUP.md

 # Splash Scene Setup

 * Create and save a new scene (Scenes/splash.unity)
-  * The only object in the scene should be a Main Camera
+  * The only object in the scene should be the Main Camera
 * Setup the camera in the scene
+  * Set the Tag to Untagged
   * Clear Flags: Solid Color
   * Background: Opaque Black
   * Culling Mask: Nothing